 You can quickly add a Google Meet video meeting to a Microsoft Outlook event or email using the Google Meet add-in for Microsoft Outlook.

 Participants can join by clicking the video meeting link in the Outlook event.
-For meetings organized through a G Suite account, users can dial in from a phone using the included number.
+For meetings organized through a Google Workspace account, users can dial in from a phone using the included number.
 After the meeting starts, you can invite additional users to the video meeting.

 If you use Meet at work or school, you can add participants outside of your organization to the Outlook event or email.
 Someone from your organization must admit them into the meeting when they request to join.